DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 ### Swaps

-The wrapper provides DEEP coins from its reserves each time user does a swap.
+The Deepbook Wrapper provides DEEP coins from its reserves each time user does a swap.
 The wrapper collects fees in the output coin of each trade (base coin for quote→base swaps, quote coin for base→quote swaps) to cover provided DEEP coins from reserves.
 These fees are stored in a `Bag` data structure, organized by `coinType`.

 ### Orders

-The wrapper provides DEEP coins from its reserves only when user needs additional DEEP to cover DeepBook's native fees during order placement.
+The Deepbook Wrapper provides DEEP coins from its reserves only when user needs additional DEEP to cover DeepBook's native fees during order placement.
 When the pool is whitelisted by DeepBook, the wrapper doesn't provide any DEEP, since such pools doesn't have DEEP fees.
 Also, if user has enough DEEP in their wallet or balance manager, the wrapper doesn't provide any DEEP.

 ## Fee Structure